rizemon/tp/docs/DeveloperGuide.md

 The first command lists every single modules and recipes which is the combined output of the other 2 commands.
 No recipes will be found if no recipes have been created.

 - Test case `list`

-Expected (if no recipes exists): *do bullet point indent on github*
+  - Expected (if no recipes exists):

 ```
 Here is the list of supported modules: